-Short-lived, fragile, pale pink cherry blossoms have become a symbol of Japan as the Japanese are madly in love with this season and everything it represents.
-It is precisely because the gentle cherry blossoms easily and quickly wither and fall that they are loved so much.
+Short-lived, fragile, pale pink cherry blossoms have become a symbol of Japan.
+In fact, Japanese people are madly in love with cherry blossom viewing and everything it represents.
+It is precisely because the gentle blossoms easily and quickly wither and fall that they are loved so much.
 It is a notion called mono no aware or ‘bittersweet awareness of the impermanence of things’.
 This mindset is the belief that this impermanence needs to be cherished and not mourned.
 A similar thought expressed in English and often quoted is “Don’t cry because it’s over, be happy because it happened” – first found in the writings of German poet Ludwig Jacobowski and widely spread later by Dr. Seuss.

 The sheer quantity of cherry trees planted in Japan testifies to this love.
 When the cherries blossom people stop looking down and look constantly up; salary-men normally in a hurry, now stop in the middle of the road to take a picture.
 The cherry blossoms also fade away beautifully – first with blossoms slowly raining through the air, or as one famous anime feature film beautifully put it “the cherry blossoms fall with a speed of 5 cm per second.”
 The last stage of perishing of sakura ends with pinkish carpets on the streets and water surfaces covered with pink blankets, all rivers flowing pink and taking the petals away.